samtaggart/data_threefold_projects_friends/info/projects/tfgrid_marketing/tfgrid_marketing.md

 - What is the link between ThreeFold and your project?
 Answer: The Grid is one of the most essential layers in the ThreeFold Project as it provides a global mesh network to run and store our internet applications and services.

-- How will your project use the ThreeFold grid and / or 3Bot?
-Answer:

 ### Roadmap